 If you choose not to refill your zero waste shampoo bottles, recycling the aluminum bottles requires less energy than the original production.

-Who knew a liquid brand could be one of the best zero waste shampoo and conditioner brands around?!
+Who knew a liquid brand could be one of the best plastic-free shampoo and conditioner brands around?!

 About Plaine Products